-In Europe, the review of the Basel III framework has been introduced partially through the amendment to CRR (CRR 2) and the amendment to CRD IV (CRD V).
+In Europe, the review of the Basel 3 framework has been introduced partially through the amendment to CRR (CRR 2) and the amendment to CRD IV (DRC V).
 Both regulations came into force in June 2019, whereby CRR 2 is generally applicable from June 2021 (with certain exceptions that postponed its implementation until 2023) and CRD V from the end of 2020.
 Nationally, CRD V became law in Spain through Royal Decree-Law 7/2021, which amended Act 10/2014, among others.
-Likewise, Royal Decree 970/2021 amended Royal Decree 84/2015, among others.
-Finally, with the approval of the new Bank of Spain Circular 3/2022, which amends Circular 2/2016, the transposition of CRD V into Spanish law was completed.
+Likewise, Royal Decree 970/2021 amended RD 84/2015, among others.
+Finally, with the approval of the new Bank of Spain Circular 3/2022, amending Circular 2/2016, the transposition to Spanish legislation of CRD V is complete.

-In 2020, in order to curb the economic impact of COVID-19 on the financial sector, in June, the European Commission, the Council of the European Union and the European Parliament approved an amendment to CRR 2 (known as CRR 2.5 or "quick fix") generally introducing temporary measures.
-The measures introduced include, but are not limited to, the anticipation of aspects already foreseen in CRR 2 (such as the factors for reducing capital consumption in financing infrastructure and SMEs and the modification of deductions for software), an adjustment to the application of IFRS9 accounting standards (includes an extended transition period and modifications in the calculation), and other voluntary measures, such as preferential treatment for the purpose of the non-performing loan allocation schedule (prudential backstop) for loans that are backed by public institutions, as well as the flexibilisation of the leverage ratio calculation.
+In June 2020, in order to curb the economic impact of COVID-19 on the financial sector, the European Commission, the Council of the European Union and the European Parliament approved an amendment to CRR 2 (known as CRR 2.5 or quick fix), which introduced measures of a mostly temporary nature.
+The measures introduced include, but are not limited to, the anticipation of aspects already foreseen in CRR2 (such as the factors for reducing capital consumption in financing infrastructure and SMEs and the modification of deductions for software), an adjustment to the application of IFRS9 accounting standards (includes an extended transition period and modifications in the calculation), and other voluntary measures, such as preferential treatment for the purpose of the non-performing loan allocation schedule (prudential backstop) for loans that are backed by public institutions, as well as the flexibilisation of the leverage ratio calculation.

 Similarly, following the transposition to European legislation of 2013, the Basel Committee and other relevant bodies published a series of additional rules and documents containing new specifications for the calculation of own funds.
 This means that procedures are constantly being updated, and therefore the Group continuously adapts its processes and systems to ensure the calculation of capital consumption and direct deductions from own funds are fully aligned with the new established requirements.
-CaixaBank closely monitors - and actively participates in - the groups in which the various regulatory frameworks are discussed and approved.
+CaixaBank closely monitors - and actively participates in the groups in which the various regulatory frameworks are discussed and approved.

 In the macroprudential field, in March 2019, the Spanish Macroprudential Authority Financial Stability Council (AMCESFI) was created by Royal Decree 102/2019, which laid out its legal regime and detailed certain aspects relating to the macroprudential tools contained in Royal Decree-Law 22/2018.
-Accordingly, in December 2021, the Bank of Spain published Circular 5/2021 on macro-prudential tools, which amends Circular 2/2016.
-This circular defines the measures that the Bank of Spain can take, such as the countercyclical buffer against a particular sector, sector limits on the concentration of exposures and the establishment of limits and conditions for granting of loans and other operations.
+Accordingly, in December 2021, the Bank of Spain published Circular 5/2021 on macroprudential tools, which amends Circular 2/2016.
+This circular defines the measures that the Bank of Spain can take, such as establishing a countercyclical buffer in a particular sector, sector limits on the concentration of exposures and the establishment of limits and conditions for granting of loans and other operations.

 Subsequently, the COVID-19 crisis highlighted some macro-prudential issues that have been the subject of international debate, such as the usability of capital buffers in times of crisis.
 In this regard, the European Commission carried out a review of the prudential framework in 2022 with the aim of improving the flexibility of the use of capital buffers by national authorities and clarifying the uses and levels of capital buffers.
-The Commission is expected to publish a report in 2023 for inclusion in the negotiations on the revision of the "Banking Package" (Capital Requirements Regulation - CRR III and Capital Requirements Directive - CRD VI), known as Basel IV.
+On 30 March 2023, the ESRB (European Systemic Risk Board) published its annual report for the 2022 financial year, in which it underlined the same issue, highlighting the need to ensure that entities have the capital that can be released easily and used effectively, accumulating buffers proactively and at a later stage of the cycle, increasing the usability margin of the buffers.